Skip to Main Content

 Recent classes

 We're always seeking to provide new opportunities and experiences for our students, so Medill Explores trips change from year to year.
-Here is an overview of the classes and locations offered in 2023.
+Here is an overview of recent classes and locations.

 640x320-argentina-2023.jpg